gdw-workshop/2019_GDW_Workshop/exercises/hybrid_assembly_exercise.md

 A couple notes about this:

-- SPAdes usually does multiple assemblies with different k-mer sizes and picks the best one to report.
+- SPAdes usually does multiple assemblies with different k-mer sizes and uses the best one.
 Here, we are telling SPAdes to only do a k=127 assembly in order to save time
-- SPAdes also includes an error correction step, which we are skipping by specifying the --only-assembler option.
+- SPAdes also normally includes an error correction step, which we are skipping by specifying the --only-assembler option.
 The reads you are using have already been corrected by running SPAdes with the --only-error-correction option.

 When the assembly finishes, let's grab the contigs and use [QUAST](http://quast.sourceforge.net/quast) to get some basic statistics about the assembly.
-The assembly will be in the `illumina_only_assembly` directory.
+The assembly will be in the illumina_only_assembly directory.

 What files can you see in that directory?

 ```